growilabs/growi-docs/docs/en/guide/features/authority.md

 Click [here](/en/admin-guide/management-cookbook/group.md) for details

-## Control showing list and search result for privilege pages
+## Control showing page list and search result for restricted pages

-If you don't want to show a page to someone who doesn't have vieing and editing privileges when viewing GROWI's search results or page list, switching on / off function of the corresponding setting in `Security setting` of management menu.
+If you don't want to show a page to an unauthorized person when viewing GROWI's search results or page list, switching on / off function of the corresponding setting in `Security setting` of management menu.

 ![security](./images/security.png)

 ### Show page list and restricted pages as 'Only me'

-- Case of switching "ON"
+- When the Switch is On

-  It will show restricted pages that applied as search result or page list for the users except you.
+  List and search results of restricted pages are shown to a person who doesn't have permission to see the page details.

-- Case of switching "off"
+- When the Switch is Off

-  It will not show restricted pages that applied as search result or page list for the users except you.
+  List and search results of restricted pages are not shown to a person who doesn't have permission to see the page details.

 ### Show page list and restricted pages for specific groups